guihao-liang/my-blog-notes/misc/20-04-11-aws-s3-retry.md

 ## Case Study by Code

-So, you may ask how Aws CPP SDK handle retry on s3 request errors?
-I read the [SDK retry documentation](https://docs.aws.amazon.com/general/latest/gr/api-retries.html), it says AWS will perform retry for me.
+So, you may ask how Aws CPP SDK handles retry on s3 request errors?
+I read the [documentation](https://docs.aws.amazon.com/general/latest/gr/api-retries.html), it says AWS will perform retry for me.
 However, based on my observation, it doesn't retry on S3 errors.

 Let's go through the example with HTTP code `429`.
-The internal S3 service has rate limitations on `ListObjectsV2`, and once there are too many requests on same key within a short period, it will denny request by returning code 429.
+The internal S3 service has rate limitations on `ListObjectsV2`, and once there are too many requests on the same key within a short period, it will deny the request by returning code 429.

-Thus, I decide to provide a custom retry logic.
-I happen to see there's a `ShouldRetry` method on s3 error instance, and why not have a shot?
+Thus, I decided to provide a custom retry logic.
+I happened to see there's a `ShouldRetry` method on s3 error instance, and why not have a shot?
 AWS might already have some internal retry logic prepared for us, just like [CoreErrors][0].

 The code is like,